-View of Half Dome + Vernal Falls + Nevada Falls
+Views of Half Dome + Vernal and Nevada Falls.

 View while hiking Panorama Trail from Glacier Point.

-Half Dome + Vernal Falls + Nevada Falls
+Half Dome + Vernal Falls (lower) + Nevada Falls (upper)

-Warning and Caution: At mile 1.5 we enter the .8 mile long Yosemite Tunnel which we believe is a serious hazard to consider if you are traveling this route by bike from Yosemite Valley.
-The tunnel is .8 miles at about 5% grade, so you will be in a cycling danger zone for 5 to 10 minutes.
-The “sidewalk” is not wide enough for a bike and would be extremely dangerous to try and navigate for .8 miles (we tried for the first 20-30 yards with no cars around, but did not feel steady enough to continue that path with any vehicles around).
-One option is to transport your bike in a car and park on the uphill side of the tunnel, or get dropped off there (the descent portion, while hazardous, is much faster - although we did encounter a couple spots of moisture in the tunnel on the way down).
-If you do ride through the tunnel (32 Strava riders had taken this route as of 6-23-15 by our count) be absolutely certain to bring bright tail lights, a headlight and bright reflective clothing - this is imperative.
+Warning and Caution: At mile 1.5 we enter the nearly one mile long Yosemite Tunnel, which we believe is a serious hazard to consider if you are traveling this route by bike from Yosemite Valley.
+The tunnel is 0.8 miles at about 5% grade, so you will be in a cycling danger zone for 5 to 10 minutes.
+The “sidewalk” is not wide enough for a bike and would be extremely dangerous to try and navigate for almost an entire mile (we tried for the first 20-30 yards with no cars around, but did not feel steady enough to continue that path with any vehicles around).
+One option is to transport your bike in a car and park on the uphill side of the tunnel, or get dropped off there (the descent portion, while hazardous, is much faster -- although we did encounter a couple spots of moisture in the tunnel on the way down).
+If you do ride through the tunnel (as of June 23, 2015, 32 Strava riders had taken this route, by our count) be absolutely certain to bring bright tail lights, a headlight, and bright reflective clothing -- this is imperative.

-Roadway surface and traffic: There is no bike lane along this route, although the lane is standard highway width, affording fairly safe travel.
+Roadway Surface and Traffic Report: There is no bike lane along this route, although the lane is standard highway width, affording fairly safe travel.
 The roadway is excellent throughout this ride.
-Traffic is moderate and includes many RV’s and trucks pulling trailers, but fewer of these big vehicles after we turn onto Glacier Point Road at mile 9.2.
+Traffic is moderate and includes many RVs and trucks pulling trailers, but fewer of these big vehicles after we turn onto Glacier Point Road at mile 9.2.